SCLW/Circuitry-Based-Sound/readme.md

 ## CD40106

 <img src=https://github.com/clswa/Circuitry-Based-Sound/blob/master/img/CD40106.jpg>
+The inverter is a basic part in digital electronics and performs the logic operation of negation.
+When the input is connected to ground, the output is pulled to Vdd and vice versa.
 The CD40106 hex Schmitt trigger inverter offers six seperate inverters in one chip that can be wired externaly to generate square waves.
 The board allows to setup an offset resistor for use with potentiometers in order to prevent zero resistance between output and input and can be populated alternatively with photoresistors.
 Furthermore, LEDs and photoresistor can be used and the LED can control the frequency via a light sensitive resistor.

 Truth table